Let’s talk COLD Brew. It’s all the rage in the US and some parts of Europe, but it's only just begun to catch on in our neck of the woods.

 Cold brew makes an amazing base to ice coffee.
 You just add ice, and optionally milk and/or sugar water.
 Some dilute with cold water, but I recommend drinking as is.

-Because it’s a concentrate, you can simply add boiling water to make this an excellent hot cup of coffee.
+You can make a stronger brew and use it as a concentrate.
+You'll want to double the ground coffee for the same amount of water - so from 200 - 250 grams coffee for a liter of water.
+After waiting a day, filter the concentrate.
+Then pour yourself a short cup and add boiling water to make this an excellent hot cup of coffee.
 I suggest 40% concentrate and 60% hot water, but like most drinks adjust according to your palette.

 Cold Brew in the Real World

 I suggest starting small.
-Take 140 grams of freshly and coarsely ground coffee, place in a pot and add one liter of filtered water.
-Refrigerate overnight, then see step 4 above for filtering info.
+Take 120 grams of freshly and coarsely ground coffee, place in a pot and add one liter of filtered water.
+Refrigerate a full day, then see step 4 above for filtering info.
 That’s it.

 Some Answers to Obvious Questions

 Answer.
-A lethal dose for caffeine is in the neighborhood of 150 milligrams per kilogram of body weight.
+While I'm not a doctor, I've read that a lethal dose for caffeine is in the neighborhood of 150 milligrams per kilogram of body weight.
 If we take for example an adult of 75kg that equals about 11,250mg.
 That’s about 20 250ml cups of imbibed cold brew, so go easy Mr. Strongly Caffeinated.

 Answer.
 Because of the mellow smooth tones produced by cold extraction, your coffee needs to be kind of bold so it will stand out in the cup, especially if you’re adding milk.
 Go with “stronger”, full bodied coffees in cold brew, such as Sumatra Mandheling and Papua New Guinea.